Nardus/ace2/README.md

-# Prediction of hosts susceptible to SARS-CoV infection
+# Prediction of hosts susceptible to SARS-CoV infection using ACE2 protein sequences

 ## Usage
 ```